MustafaMM/SENG/README.md

 Project
 - **Iteration 1**

-Source code with necessary functionalities implemented.
+Source code to implement the necessary functionalities implemented for this iteration.